 Benefits of Eating Blueberries:

-- Studies have show that blueberries contain a bacteria-blocking substance that helps guard against urinary tract infection
+- Studies have show that blueberries contain a bacteria-blocking substance that helps guard against urinary tract infections

 - Nutrients in blueberries have anti-inflammatory effects that reduce the risk of heart disease and certain cancers